ricksonmenezes/wego-assignment/ReadMe.md

  1. I have used auto-update for table creation for the sake convenience.
 Obviously, no one does this on prod but it really speeds up work on initial proof of concept for which the assesment is a good candidate.

+  KNOWN ISSUES

+ 1. when I log into the mysql service, I can see my sql artifacts - CarPar & CarParkAvailability.
+But I can also see two additional tables with no data car_park and car_park_availability. perhaps this is the consequence of using the auto-update to create schemas.

+ 2. Testing this once on an independent machine made mysql service start after Spring server initalization and hibernate could not get communication inspite of the "depends on" docker instruction.
+Turns out that "depends on" only makes the spring container wait(depends) on the mysql container to run not to be healthy.
+I have added certain mysql health checks and made spring server depend on the health check.
+Hopefully this is not deprecated.
+In case app server on start-up has a communication link failure.
+One can run docker-compose up --build again and it should work.